TG-TG-TG-TG-TG-TG/TG-TG-TG-TG-TG-TG/README.md

 - 👯 I’m looking to collaborate on **LLM development** or any projects involving **NLP, generative AI, or open-source contributions**.
 - 🤔 I’m looking for help with **efficient data processing for large datasets** and **fine-tuning model architectures for performance**.
 - 💬 Ask me about **AI, language models, or my journey in tech**.
-- 📫 How to reach me: [Your Preferred Contact Info]
+- 📫 How to reach me: Just join my discord and ask me :D
-- 😄 Pronouns: [Your Pronouns]
+- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I’m a tech enthusiast who also has a soft spot for cats 🐱 (and a solid dislike for fish 🐟).